Sidi Bel Abbès: Economy

 The economy centers on agriculture, particularly the production of cereals such as wheat and barley and the grape industry.
 A farm machine manufacturing complex is located there.
 There is an industrial zone which plays a major role in the city's economy.

 Markets

-There are many markets in Sidi Bel Abbes.
+There are many markets in Sidi Bel Abbès.
 Souk el Felah and Souk el Lile are the main two markets for fruit and vegetables.